 - This bean dip has the greatest flavors – garlic and lemon, blended together with fresh herbs.

-- It’s got a nice creamy texture, similar to that of Hummus.
+- The texture.
+It’s got a nice creamy texture, similar to that of Hummus.

-- It’s a healthy, yet satisfying vegetarian, vegan, gluten-free, non-dairy, low calorie snack.
+- It’s nutritious.
+It’s a healthy, yet super delicious and satisfying vegetarian, vegan, gluten-free, non-dairy, low calorie snack.

 - Use great white northern beans if you can’t find cannellini beans.
 They are very similar.